List on Bids44 →

 Is the Urban Ladder Malabar Sofa Still Worth It in 2026?

-Bottom line: If you’re looking for a durable, aesthetically pleasing sofa with a proven track record, and don’t mind potential minor wear, the Malabar is absolutely still worth considering in 2026, especially at its current used prices.
+Bottom line: If you’re looking for a durable, aesthetically pleasing sofa that can be refurbished to your liking, the Malabar is definitely worth considering in 2026.

 Urban Ladder Malabar Sofa Price Guide